 The Director said many governments and agencies are therefore expected to further upscale their automation processes and invest more in equipment and human resources relating to information and communication technology.

-COVID-19 has triggered a revolution in Customs procedures that may completely change the face of Customs in the future.
+COVID-19 has triggered a revolution in Customs procedures that may completely change the face of Customs for now and posterity.

 By Victor Mwasi